karolina269/social-media-app/README.md

 ## Features

-- Sign up and log in
+- Log in and fake sign up
 - Display the latest posts and allow users to load more posts
 - Show follow recommendations
 - Allow users to: add posts, follow other users, like other posts, and delete their own posts